 Third-party data is usually used to enhance your own first-party data in order to expand the reach of your messaging, discover new audiences or increase the precision of your targeting.
 But with the demise of the third-party cookies, used by aggregators to collect data on companies and media websites, it will be more and more difficult to use third-party data within your advertising strategy.

-According to a study by Quantcast and Iligo, 65% of the respondents say first party data is the best stuff.
+According to a study by Quantcast and Iligo, 65% of the respondents say first-party data is the most reliable data.
 The point of focusing on this type of data is pretty obvious: